Our mission has always been to provide high quality water and dependable service at the lowest possible cost.

 What is the minimum annual demand?

-Regardless of how much water a city consumes each year, the District is required to provide the raw water, treatment plant capacity, pipeline capacity, and pump capacity to meet this demand.
-The minimum annual demand ensures that NTMWD has the funding required to develop, operate and maintain supplies and facilities to meet the potential maximum capacity of water that each city may need.
+Regardless of how much water a city consumes each year, the District is required to pay to perform maintenance and repay the bonds on the infrastructure constructed to meet the highest potential treatment and delivery capacity.
+The minimum annual demand ensures that NTMWD has the funding required to develop, operate and maintain supplies and facilities to meet the potential maximum system capacity that each city may need.

 How are costs allocated to the cities?

-The NTMWD Board of Directors approves an annual budget that is based on meeting the needs of the cities’ minimum annual demand requirements.
-The budget is divided proportionally among participating cities according to their demands on the regional system.
+The NTMWD Board of Directors approves an annual budget that is based on meeting the needs of those communities served by the regional system.
+The budget is divided proportionally among participating cities according to their historic highest demands on the regional system.

 Are there rebates for variable costs?